Nadine2016/knative/about.md

 # About Coligo
 {: #kn-about}

-## What is Coligo and why do I want use it?
+## What is Coligo and why do I want to use it?
 {: #kn-what}

 Coligo is an open source platform that was developed by IBM.
 The goal is to extend the capabilities of Kubernetes to help you create modern, source-centric containerized, and serverless apps on top of your Kubernetes cluster.
 The platform is designed to address the needs of developers who today must decide what type of app they want to run in the cloud: 12-factor apps, containers, or functions.
 Each type of app requires an open source or proprietary solution that is tailored to these apps: Cloud Foundry for 12-factor apps, Kubernetes for containers, and OpenWhisk and others for functions.
 In the past, developers had to decide what approach they wanted to follow, which led to inflexibility and complexity when different types of apps had to be combined.